Wildlife of South Africa: 10 Underrated Species

 South Africa is home to incredible wildlife!
 The animals you’ll find on safari have adapted to the bush in fascinating ways.
 On your game drives or walking safaris, your expert guide will help you spot some of the more elusive animals and tell you all about the wildlife of South Africa.

 You’ve probably heard of Africa’s Big 5, but look beyond the largest animals and you’ll find many more species with strange appearances and odd habits.
-Here are a few of our favorite lesser known animals in South Africa.
+Here are some of our favorite lesser known wildlife species in South Africa.

 Pangolins are some of the most difficult animals to see on safari; even experienced trackers are quite excited to find one!
 Pangolins are endangered because they’re often poached for their meat and unique, scaly hides.
 In the wild, their scales protect them from predators.
 When threatened, they roll up into a ball, presenting an impenetrable armor of sharp scales.

-These cute critters can be found in most regions of South Africa.
+These cute critters can be found in most regions of South Africa, but particularly the Green Kalahari.
 They live in burrows underground, which provide safety when predators come too close.
 In the morning, the entire group will stand on their hind legs to warm up in the sun.
 You can see them getting more active after a few minutes, and eventually they’ll go out to hunt for the day.
 One meerkat will stay behind as a sentry and warn the group of predators, at which point they’ll all scurry into the nearest tunnel.
 Meerkats have incredible eyesight and can see an eagle flying more than a thousand feet away!

 Photo via Tswalu Kalahari

-A member of the “Elusive 11,” the aardvark is notoriously difficult to see on safari.
+A member of the “Elusive 11,” the aardvark is notoriously difficult to spot in the wild.
 It almost looks like a small kangaroo, but with a snout like a pig. (“Aardvark” is Afrikaans for “earth pig.”)
 Its powerful paws act like shovels to burrow for termites.
 The nostrils of its snout seal up as it burrows to prevent dirt getting inside, and its long, curled tongue reaches into small crevices to find insects.
-Aardvarks are nocturnal and shy, so a sighting is a rare treat!
+Aardvarks are nocturnal and shy, so sighting this South Africa wildlife species is a rare treat!

 The bat-eared fox is one of the cutest, and least known, animals you can see in South Africa.
 Their distinctive ears help them hear termites—their preferred meal—digging underground.
 While the bat-eared fox is a formidable enemy to termites, its small size makes it vulnerable to predation by eagles, jackals, hyenas, and other predators.

 Honey badgers are known for being vicious and fearless.
 South Africans even have a common saying that translates to “as tough as a honey badger.”
-They’ll eat just about anything, from fruits and berries to venomous cobras (see how they build up their tolerance to venom in the video above).
+This South African wildlife species will eat just about anything, from fruits and berries to venomous cobras (see how they build up their tolerance to venom in the video above).
 As the name suggests, they also love honey!
 Since honey badgers are nocturnal creatures and typically live alone or in pairs, they can be quite difficult to see on safari.